m22aie201/schema-converter/README.md

 To run this application, the application should have connections to SQL Server and MongoDB.

 To run this web application, set Schema-Converters as the startup project.
+The application should run on url: https://localhost:7185/.

 We have also placed a sample SQL schema and data creation script in this repository (SQL\SQLScript.sql).